doremi31618/Unity3D_Psychological_Experiment_GKT/README.md

 -- **vive pro** -- [Tutorial video](https://www.youtube.com/watch?v=ZRdWlmxBH30&t=28s)

-<h3> HTC vive installation </h3>
+<h4> HTC vive installation </h4>
 <p>
-you can follow up this tutorial (<a href=https://support.steampowered.com/steamvr/HTC_Vive/>link</a>) or just open the environment setting at SteamVR
+you can follow up this <a href=https://support.steampowered.com/steamvr/HTC_Vive/>tutorial</a>
+or just open the environment setting at SteamVR
 </p>

-<h3>HTC Vive setting </h3>
+<h4>HTC Vive setting </h4>

-please take a look at official tutorial from VIVE ([link](https://www.vive.com/tw/support/vive/category_howto/setting-up-for-the-first-time.html))
+please take a look at official  [tutorial](https://www.vive.com/tw/support/vive/category_howto/setting-up-for-the-first-time.html) from VIVE

-<h3>pupil lab capture</h3>
+<h4>pupil lab capture</h4>

-Because most of core function of this program is based on the Pupil capture service ,
-you will need to open pupil capture and make sure you have already correctly connect HMD Add-on directly to computer.
+Because most of core function of this program is based on the Pupil capture service you will need to open pupil capture and make sure you have already correctly connect HMD Add-on directly to computer.

 <h2>View-Preview</h2>
 <h3>Title</h3>